-- Introduce National Children's Dental Health Month, what it is and why it is important (see above Background for reference). - Get students excited about and motivated to learn about their teeth and the importance of taking good care of them by asking them to tell you what their teeth do and why they are important. - Explain that to have healthy and clean teeth we must: - Brush twice a day once in the morning and once at night. - Floss daily. - Eat healthier foods and limit sweets. - Visit the dentist 2 times a year the dentist is our friend!
+- Introduce National Children's Dental Health Month, what it is and why it is important (see above Background for reference). - Get students excited about and motivated to learn about their teeth and the importance of taking good care of them by asking them to tell you what their teeth do and why they are important. - Write answers where they can see them and offer additional responses. - Explain that to have healthy and clean teeth we must: - Brush twice a day once in the morning and once at night. - Floss daily. - Eat healthier foods by limiting sweets. - Visit the dentist 2 times a year the dentist is our friend!

 - Introduce the dentist as a friendly doctor whose mission is to help keep our teeth healthy and strong.
-Explain the following: - The dentist is a doctor who is specially trained to care for teeth. - When we visit the dentist for a check-up, they will look at our teeth and gums to check for any problems.
-Explain that the dentist can see problems our parents and/or guardians may not. - The dentist also makes sure our teeth are developing properly as we grow. - It's important to visit the dentist every 6 months to make sure our teeth and gums are healthy.
+Explain the following: - The dentist is a doctor who is specially trained to care for teeth. - When we visit the dentist for a check-up, she/ he will look at our teeth and gums to check for any problems.
+Explain that the dentist can see problems our parents and/or guardians may not. - The dentist also makes sure our teeth are developing properly as we grow. - It's important to visit the dentist every 6 months to make sure our teeth and gums are healthy. - Explain what they can expect at a dental visit.
+For example: - You'll go into an exam room and sit in a big comfortable chair with a place to rest your head and stretch your legs! - The dentist will look for problems with your gums and teeth. - The dentist might want to take x-rays of your teeth.
+X-rays are done to check how your teeth are developing and to look for problems, like early signs of cavities!